ndiyathanda/shooting_game/README.md

 # VER0.5 Notes
 <br>
-- Added shop with 2 different rifles
+-Added shop with 2 different rifles
 <br>
-- Highest score and coins display in menu
+-Highest score and coins display in menu
 <br>
-- Now you can choose rifle from menu
+-Now you can choose rifle from menu
 <br>
-- fixed a lot of bugs
+-fixed a lot of bugs
 <br>

 # VER0.5.2 Notes